 Notes on the data: Aboriginal potential years of life lost, by selected cause

-Policy context: As noted for premature mortality, above, over the years 2016 to 2020, almost four in five (77.7%) deaths of Aboriginal and Torres Strait Islander people occurred before 75 years of age, over twice (2.36) the proportion for non-Indigenous Australians, of 33.0%: details here.
+Policy context: Over the years 2018 to 2022, almost four in five (76.7%) deaths of Aboriginal and Torres Strait Islander people occurred before 75 years of age, over twice (2.30) the proportion for all Australians, of 33.4%: details here.

 However, depending on the age at which a person dies, the number of years of life lost had they lived until, say, 74 years of age will vary.
 Potential years of life lost (PYLL) is a measure of the sum of the potential years of life lost from deaths at 15 years (60 years), 45 years (30 years) and so on, assuming they had all lived to 74 years of age.